Prevent Healthcare Data Breaches: A 12-Step Guide

 PhishLabs, now part of Fortra, combines domain monitoring with VIP protection services.
 It covers both brand impersonation and executive targeting.

 Key Strengths: Executive and VIP protection.
-Domain impersonation monitoring with enterprise-grade capabilities.
+Domain impersonation monitoring with full incident response support.

 Best For: Companies needing both brand and executive protection in a single platform.